 - Pump – I planned to breastfeed but I brought this to keep in the car just in case I needed to pump.
 The hospital has pumps, but this way the lactation consultants could help me with the pump I’d actually use at home.
 You can also discuss how to bottle feed with your lactation consultant to make sure you feel confident when you leave the hospital.

 - Car seat – this obviously stayed in the car but I put it on my checklist for sanity’s sake.
 Don’t forget this!

 - Diaper bag – go ahead and add diapers and wipes to this so you don’t have to think about it later.

 - Pacifier for car ride home (just in case!)

-- Baby outfits in a few different sizes
+- Going-home outfits for baby in a few different sizes

 Hospital Bag Checklist for Dad